Skip to contents

 #> ... ... ...

-Again, to store read-level data for variable numbers of reads in each sample, each column (sample) is not just a simple vector, but a position-by-read SparseMatrix.
-If a simple matrix is needed, in which columns correspond to reads instead of sample, it can be created using as.matrix():
+In order to store read-level data for variable numbers of reads per sample, each sample column is not just a simple vector, but a position-by-read NaMatrix (a sparse matrix object defined in the SparseArray package).

 m$sample1